Best Shared Hosting Provider 2022

-- providers that offer one-click installations are considered as the best to go for.
-This is because the one-click installations facilitate open source CMS (Content Management Systems), like Wordpress, Drupal, Joomla, as well as many other web applications with a click of the button.
-The most popular 1-click installers are Fantastico (about 200 web apps) & Softaculus (about 400+ one click install applications)
+Providers that offer one-click installations are considered the best to go for.
+This is because the one-click installations facilitate open-source CMS (Content Management Systems), like WordPress, Drupal, Joomla, as well as many other web applications with a click of the button.
+The most popular 1-click installers are Fantastico (about 200 web apps) & Softaculus (about 400+ one-click install applications).

-For those who don’t like Wordpress, that does require additional learning, many hosting providers offer “drag & drop” website builders.
-This basically enables the interface to setup a simple few pages website.
+For those who don’t like WordPress, which does require additional learning, many hosting providers offer “drag & drop” website builders.
+This basically enables the interface to set up a simple website.
 Most of the website builders at hosting companies are poorly executed.
-Drag & Drop mechanism is extremely complicated and only Squarespace & Wix have mastered this, but their pricing model is by far different from standard shared hosting account and in general you will be paying 5x as much compared to the fully functional shared hosting plan with your own email and domain name.
+Drag & Drop mechanism is extremely complicated and only Squarespace & Wix have mastered this, but their pricing model is by far different from standard shared hosting account and in general, you will be paying 5x as much compared to the fully functional shared hosting plan with your own email and domain name.

 It is possible to have multiple websites & domains hosted within the same shared hosting account.
 Many offer “unlimited websites and domains”.
 Again, “unlimited” is the marketing term and if one of your websites starts getting substantial traffic, you will be kindly asked to upgrade to VPS or Dedicated server by your hosting provider.

-In general all hosting companies advertise low monthly cost for the new hosting customers.
-Back in the beginning of this century shared hosting cost was around $10/month, then the big companies came in with promotions and naturally drove the new hosting account promo down to $2/month.
-All of the competition had to adopt over years, making it impossible to start a new hosting company today without initial multi-million dollar investment.
-Hosting providers do not make any money at the promotional term simply because their hard costs are higher.
-By the way, the highest cost of the shared hosting account occurs in the first 90 days during billing confirmation, onboarding and support calls when real people are helping customers to succeed.
+In general, all hosting companies advertise low monthly costs for the new hosting customers.
+Back at the beginning of this century shared hosting cost was around $10/month, then the big companies came in with promotions and naturally drove the new hosting account promo down to $2/month.
+All of the competition had to adapt over the years, making it impossible to start a new hosting company today without an initial multi-million dollar investment.
+Hosting providers do not make any money during the promotional term simply because their hard costs are higher.
+By the way, the highest cost of the shared hosting account occurs in the first 90 days during billing confirmation, onboarding, and support calls when real people are helping customers to succeed.
 The hosting customer starts making money to the company only after the promo period expires and you start to get billed $8.99/month once a year.
-You can review provider’s Terms of Services when you sign up for the exact renewal cost.
+You can review the provider’s Terms of Services when you sign up for the exact renewal cost.

-The ideal web-hosting firms are the ones that have effective support teams, which can easily be reached and resolve the raised customers’ grievances within the shortest time possible.
+The ideal web hosting firms are the ones that have effective support teams, which can easily be reached and resolve the raised customers’ grievances within the shortest time possible.
 Avoid the providers that offer email support only as they will most likely take unnecessarily long to resolve the raised issues, which may contribute to the website experiencing significant downtimes.
-Generally US based support teams provide the highest quality of the service, but there are many moving parts as we all suspect, and native English is by far what makes the best support.
-Customers reviews do reflect the true picture about the providers support team.
-But keep in mind 9/10 customers will leave negative review about their poor experience and only 1/10 customer will complement the hosting provider via review when the service is found satisfactory.
+Generally, US-based support teams provide the highest quality of the service, but there are many moving parts as we all suspect, and native English is by far what makes the best support.
+Customers' reviews do reflect the true picture of the providers' support team.
+But keep in mind 9/10 customers will leave a negative review about their poor experience and only 1/10 customers will complement the hosting provider via review when the service is found satisfactory.

-$2/m hosting is no different from $4/m hosting with automatic backups included.
-Don’t try to get cheapest shared hosting plan, concentrate on reviews and the provider’s service quality.
-Cheaper plans simply have less functionality included.
-You will end up upgrading later down the road.
-Don’t forget to review provider’s terms of services prior to purchasing.
-And if you want to save yourself some time, pick top ranked provider here, as we’ve done the work for you.
+Well, $2/m hosting is no different from $4/m hosting with automatic backups included.
+Don’t try to get the cheapest shared hosting plan, check their reviews, concentrate on the quality.
+Cheaper plans simply have less functionality included and you will end up upgrading later down the road.
+Don’t forget to review the provider’s terms of services prior to purchasing.
+And if you want to save yourself tons of time, pick a top-ranked shared provider here, as we’ve done all the hard work for you.